094459/newsletter-oss-projects/README.md

 **aws-az-mapper**

 [aws-az-mapper](https://aws-oss.beachgeek.co.uk/3om) is a new tool from Jeremy Barnes that maps an AWS Account and it's regions physical availability zones to their logical availability zone.
 This project is new to me (although was released a while ago) and what got my interest was this blog post, [Tool - AWS Availability Zone Mapper](https://aws-oss.beachgeek.co.uk/3on) where Jeremy walks you through how you can use this tool, to help with our cost optimisation strategies. (#190)

+**aws-config-rule-rds-logging-enabled-remediation**

+[aws-config-rule-rds-logging-enabled-remediation](https://aws-oss.beachgeek.co.uk/43l) provides code that will help you checks if respective logs of Amazon Relational Database Service (Amazon RDS) are enabled using AWS Config rule 'rds-logging-enabled'.
+The rule is NON_COMPLIANT if any log types are not enabled.
+AWS Systems Manager Automation document used as remediation action to enable the logs export to CloudWatch for the RDS instances that are marked NON_COMPLIANT.(#203)

 **aws-data-solutions-framework**